arslanakram/custom-esbuild-with-scss-purgecss-and-liveserver/README.md

 # Custom ESBuild with SCSS, PurgeCSS & LiveServer

+* Custom `esbuild` setup for ⚡ super ⚡ fast ⚡ builds.
-This setup also includes Bootstrap 5 and Feather Icons
+* This setup also includes Bootstrap 5 and Feather Icons

 ## Installing dependencies